BLB Solicitors

 COVID-19: Do I need to make or update my Will or LPA now?

-In this first of two articles, Sarah Loveless, a Solicitor, Trust and Estate Practitioner and a member of Solicitors for the Elderly, considers whether you need to make or update your Will and/or make a Lasting Power of Attorney.
+In this first of two articles, Jenny Greenland, a Wills, Trust and Estate Practitioner, considers whether you need to make or update your Will and/or make a Lasting Power of Attorney.
 Her second article considers the practical steps to be followed in making Wills and LPAs remotely during the COVID-19 lockdown.
-To contact Sarah direct, please email her, or complete the contact form at the foot of this page.
+To contact Sarah please complete the Contact Form below.

 See also – COVID-19: making Wills and LPAs remotely